oxygenxml/oxygenxml.emf.support/README.md

 ftp://ftp.slac.stanford.edu/software/freehep/VectorGraphics/v2.1.1/vectorgraphics-2.1.1-bin.zip

-unpack it and all the "*.jar" libraries from its "lib" folder should be moved to the plugin's "lib" folder.
+After this you need to unpack the zip and all the "*.jar" libraries from its "lib" folder should be moved to the plugin's "lib" folder.

 Copyright and License
 ---------------------